Is it normal for my nipples to hurt?

 Change positions each time you nurse

 Certain creams or dressings may promote healing.
 Others can actually cause more damage.
 These should be used carefully under the supervision of a healthcare provider.
-Also, avoid any treatment (harsh soaps or chemicals) that might result in drying the nipples.
+Also, don’t use any harsh soaps or chemicals that might result in drying the nipples.
 This may lead to cracking of the skin.

-Finding the cause of sore nipples can be difficult.
+Finding the cause of sore nipples can be hard.
 Talk with your healthcare provider or a lactation consultant for an evaluation and suggestions on how to resolve the problem.